 - 2 sweet potatoes

-- 2 tablespoon extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-- ¼ cup minced white onion
+- ¼ cup diced white onion

 - ¼ teaspoon ground allspice

 - ¼ teaspoon kosher salt

 - ⅛ teaspoon ground Pimentón Ahumado Smoked Paprika

 - 1 can black beans (1 ½ cups cooked beans from dried)

 - ⅔ cup grated Monterey Jack cheese

 - 3 tablespoons Mexican crema or sour cream

 - ½ teaspoon chipotle peppers in adobo (optional)